Stuck in someone else's frames? break free!

 2 medium tomatoes, chopped

-2 cans (4 oz. each) chopped green chilies
+2 cans (4 ounces each) chopped green chilies

 1 large peeled boiled potato, diced

-1 to 2 tsp. chili powder or to -taste
+1 to 2 teaspoons chili powder or to taste

 12 large flour tortillas, warmed